Recycling & Waste Reduction

 Plastic Film Recycling Program

 In 2018, JWU Providence partnered with Trex, a composite decking material company, to recycle plastic films like shopping bags and plastic wrap.
-Since then, the university has collected more than 1,500 pounds of plastic, some of which was used by Trex for a bench that was donated back to the school.
+Since then, the university has collected and diverted from landfills more than 5,000 pounds of plastic, some of which was used by Trex to fabricate benches that have been installed on campus.

 In the video below, watch the ECO team sorting plastic bags for recycling.